 ERIK VAN DER PLUIJM

-Erik is founder and creative director at Thirty-X. He is passionate about visual thinking and making complex things simple.
+Erik is is the owner of Pitchlab and Tech Perform Lead at Growth Tribe Academy.
+He is passionate about visual thinking and making complex things simple.
 He mixes design, code and strategy, using his experience fromartificial intelligence, computer games, and the startup scene.

 ERIK’S FAVORITE DESIGN A BETTER BUSINESS TOPICS

 POINT OF VIEW

 Having a strong, informed point of view is the hallmark of a good designer and the key to a successful design journey.